narner/MyWebsite/content/projects_and_work/O_Soli_Mio.md

-I was of 80 developers worldwide to be accepted into Google's [Project Soli](https://atap.google.com/soli/) Alpha Developer Program and was one of only 14 Alpha Developers to be invited to Google HQ to workshop new ideas regarding potential applications using SOLI.
-Specifically,  my work involved investigating Soli's potential use in new musical instruments.
-Some of this work was show in in this video presented by ATAP at  Google I/O 2016:
+I was of 80 developers worldwide to be accepted into Google's [Project Soli](https://atap.google.com/soli/) Alpha Developer Program and was one of 14 Alpha Developers to be invited to Google HQ to workshop new ideas regarding potential applications using SOLI.

+My work involved investigating Soli's potential use in new musical instruments.
+Some of this work was shown in in this video presented by ATAP at  Google I/O 2016:
 [![](http://img.youtube.com/vi/H41A_IWZwZI/0.jpg)](http://www.youtube.com/watch?v=H41A_IWZwZI "")